Weirdo

 He'd left the dormitory area, wandered through two courtyards, passed under an archway of floating runes, and entered what looked like the edge of the main campus, but still nothing.

-Then suddenly, as if answering to his cries, he saw movement.
+Then suddenly, as if answering his silent cries, he saw movement.

 In the distance, just beyond a row of hedges, he saw a flicker of motion.